OpenNTI/nti.docs.platform.enduser/releases/2018releases.rst

 Manage Redemption Codes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 You now have the option to add and delete redemption codes.
-New codes are automatically generated when you select the "Create Code" text.
+Codes are automatically generated when you select the "Create Code" text.

 Redemption codes can be found on the Course Info page.

-**To add an additional code:**
+**To generate a code:**

 1. Click on the “Edit” text.
 2. Click “Create Code.”